 The Mustang Charitable Fundraiser recently finished up by raising $3479.20 that will now go toward three different causes.
 First, it was used last week to fund our Sub for Santa project - Student government students went shopping and bought gifts for local kids so they can have a christmas that they might not have had.
 Second, we will be buying fleece and tying the ends to make blankets for Utah Valley Hospital Primary Children's Network in Provo.
-Lastly, with the remaining money we will be donating supplies to a women and children shelter that helps local women and children going through a crisis.
-Thank you for your amazing support of this holiday tradition!

 The State Make It With Wool contest was held at Mapleton Junior High on Saturday, December 9, 2017.
 Students have been working hard on their projects for the past few months.
 Participants from Mapleton Junior High included: Anna Ballard, Anna Blonquist, Kate Cooper, Wendy Griffin, Jeanette Griffin, Kristi Mendenhall, and Brooklyn Perry.